-United States v.
-Dr. Aggarwal
+U.S. v.
+Aggarwal

-Result: Our in-depth knowledge of medicine, and more specifically addiction medicine, allowed our clients to have the best possible chance at acquittal.
-As a result of our pre-trial preparation and trial presentation, our client was acquitted of all counts of unlawful drug distribution and conspiracy.
+Our in-depth knowledge of medicine — more specifically, addiction medicine — allowed our client to have the best possible chance at acquittal.
+As a result of our pre-trial preparation and trial presentation, after a two-week jury trial, our client was acquitted of all counts of unlawful drug distribution and conspiracy.

-Areas of law: Criminal Defense
+Federal Criminal Defense

 Disclaimer: This information is a sample of our past results.
 Prospective clients may not obtain the same or similar results.
 Every case is different and each case must be evaluated and handled on its own merits.
 The circumstances of your case may differ from the results provided.
 The information provided has not been reviewed or approved by the State Bar.